Westinghouse Model H-181 Television (1949)

 The round 10-inch picture tube is mounted behind a gently rounded rectangular mask.
 Two mahogany strips hold the reverse-painted safety glass.

-This television's schematic is shared with the Philco 48-1001: Riders pages 1-17 through 1-22 and 2-81 through 2-86.
-Thanks to the Early Television foundation for hosting this and other television schematics.
+This television's service manual is shared with the Philco 48-1001: Riders pages 1-17 through 1-22 and 2-81 through 2-86.
+Thanks to the Early Television Foundation for hosting this and other television schematics.

 The electronic design is pretty conventional for the time.
 The H-181 uses "split sound" audio, which you can read about in my RCA 630TS article.
 Two 5U4G rectifier tubes are used in the low-voltage power supply.
 One 6AT6 tube is used for DC restoration, a feature that improves rendition of dark areas in high-contrast scenes.